How to Make Your Own Luck

 - Lucky people listen to their hunches.
 In other words, they listen to their gut instinct.
 This reminds me of Malcolm Gladwell's Blink, which argues that often our first instincts are correct.

 - Lucky people persevere in the face of failure.
 You've all seen that Nike commercial from Michael Jordan, right?
-“I've missed more than 9000 shots in my career.
+(Added below, in case you haven't) “I've missed more than 9000 shots in my career.
 I've lost almost 300 games.
 26 times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed.”

 - Lucky people have the ability to turn bad luck into good fortune.
 The past couple of weeks have been pretty shitty for me.
 They've sucked.
 It would be easy to surrender and just give up.
 Instead, I've tried to find the positive, and to build something constructive out of my experience.
 Instead of focusing on the loss of a close friend, I think, “What can I take from this?”
 As I wrote and delivered my eulogy, for example, I tried to learn more about speaking in public.
 (My second eulogy at tonight's memorial service should be even better.)